mikaelvesavuori/dorametrix/README.md

 ### Diagram

-!["Dorametrix diagram"](./diagrams/dorametrix-diagram.png)

 _As it stands currently, `dorametrix` is implemented in an AWS-oriented manner.
 This should be fairly easy to modify so it works with other cloud platforms and with other persistence technologies.
 If there is sufficient demand, I might add extended support.
 Or you do it!
 Just make a PR and I'll see how we can proceed._

+!["Dorametrix diagram"](./diagrams/dorametrix-diagram.png)

+Please see the [generated documentation site](https://dorametrix.pages.dev) for more detailed information.

 ---